 |country code for the Philippines||area (geographic) code for Manila||local phone number within Manila|

 Local example – calling from another location in Manila

-Only the local phone number is dialed when calling within the same area code.
-The trunk prefix ‘0’ and area code are not included in the call sequence.
+Dial only the local phone number when calling within the same area code.
+Do not include the trunk prefix ‘0’ and area code in the call sequence.